Grant Application General Guideline

 Below you have a brief description of what the Committee and the Board Members will consider for your application.

-Timeline for a project submission: once a submission is received, the Community Service Committe will analyse it and make a recommendation to the Board of Directors.
-The Board will vote for the funding or not.
-The Board meets once a month, at the beggining of the month.
-The result will be shared on the email submitted with the application.
-The grant can be done in person, by the members, or via e-transfer.
+Timeline for a project submission: Once a project submission is received, the Community Service Committee will review it and make a funding recommendation to the Board of Directors.
+The Board meets once a month, typically at the beginning of the month, to vote on funding decisions.
+Applicants will be notified of the outcome via the email address provided in the application.

 1. Purpose and Scope of the Grant